igari/Selenium-Bootstrap/README.md

 `selenium.run()` is an simple API which launch Browser.
 Both of `generator function` and `normal function with prommise` are supported.(Below example is written `generator function`)
 And only argument is  `capabilities` which is able to be specified in the same way as `native Webdriver for NodeJS`.

+- `driver` argument is newed built instance from `selenium-webdriver` module.
+- `webdriver` argument is imported variable from `selenium-webdriver` module.

 index.js
 ```js